Improved object recognition using neural networks trained to mimic the brain's statistical properties: Discussion

-Training the early layers of convolutional neural networks with monkey V1 image representations as a teacher improves those networks' ability to categorize previously-unseen images.
-Moreover, when networks had the monkey V1 representation teacher, their mistakes were more reasonable than they were for networks with no such teacher representation.
-These results were consistent for two different network architectures of vastly different sizes (CORNet-Z and VGG-16), suggesting that they will generalize well to other networks.
-We emphasize that our goal was not to achieve state-of-the-art classification performance, but rather to determine whether and how we could use the brain as a teacher network for object recognition tasks.
-We tested this with powerful but relatively small networks.
-Given our positive findings, future work could fruitfully apply this neural data teaching procedure to larger networks to make better object recognition systems.
+We emphasize that our goal here was not to achieve state-of-the-art classification performance, but rather to determine whether and how we could use the brain as a teacher for training artificial neural networks to perform object recognition tasks.
+We tested this with over a wide range of network conditions, and demonstrated that using the brain as a teacher signal results in robust performance gains.
+Our expectation is that future work -- by ourselves and others -- could apply this technique to develop better object recognition systems.